 Before coming to WOSU, Adam served as Director of New Media (2009-2010) at Indiana Public Media in Bloomington, Indiana where he also held a number of other positions, including: Director of Multimedia Initiatives (2008-2010), Classical Music Director/Arts Bureau Chief (2005-2008) and Arts Reporter/Producer (2003-2005).

-Adam is a regular speaker at regional and national conferences (including the 2012 SXSW Interactive conference and the 2009 Public Radio Program Directors Conference, annual conferences of Investigative Reporters and Editors, local WordCamps and more) and was a co-founder of #pubmedia chat, a weekly twitter chat for public media professionals and the Public Media Facebook group.
-He also served on NPR’s Digital Advisory and Working Group and the PRX Public Radio Player Advisory Board, United Way of Central Ohio’s Digital Advisory Committee and as Programming Chair of the Social Media Club of Columbus.
+Adam is a regular speaker at regional and national conferences (including appearances at SXSW Interactive, the Public Radio Program Directors Conference, annual conferences of Investigative Reporters and Editors, local WordCamps and more) and was a co-founder of #pubmedia chat, a weekly twitter chat for public media professionals and the Public Media Facebook group.
+He also served on NPR’s Digital Advisory and Working Group, the PRX Public Radio Player Advisory Board, United Way of Central Ohio’s Digital Advisory Committee and as Programming Chair of the Social Media Club of Columbus.

-Adam has also (at various times) written a symphony, built and programmed robots, designed interactive sound installations and created original music and sound design for theater and modern dance.
+In his previous life as a musician, Adam has written symphonies, built and programmed robots, designed interactive sound installations and created original music and sound design for theater and modern dance, among other things.

 These days he lives in Columbus, Ohio with his dog, Rosie.
 He enjoys food (growing, cooking and eating), photography, playing banjo, running and learning new things every day.